pnsrao/CarND-Vehicle-Detection/writeup_report.md

 After having used the pipeline on the test images, initial attempts on the test and project videos resulted in a few false positives and some occasions of missed detections.In addition, the bounding box was not fully enclosing the white car in many frames.

 To eliminate the false positives as well as to make use of the temporal correlation of the car positions in the video, I decided to integrate the heatmap over several frames of the video.
 This has the effect of removing the false positives which only persist for a frame or two.
-In addition, combining the heatmaps also has the effect of unifying overlapping bounding boxes over successive frames.
+In addition, combining the heatmap also has the effect of unifying overlapping bounding boxes over successive frames.
 This results in a bounding box that encloses most of the white car.

+The code is in the process_image function in cell 8 of the notebook as well as the integration_length setting in Cell 22.

 In my implementation, I used heatmap integration over the past 15 frames.
 The resulting heatmap and the output bounding boxes are shown in the next two images